All-electrical scheme for valley polarization in graphene

-Next, we examine the dependence of conductance through graphene and valley polarization efficiency on the chemical potential of graphene, \( \mu_g \), as shown in Fig.~\ref{fig:mug}.
-The conductance, \( G_g \), decreases and tends to zero as \( \mu_g \) approaches the Dirac point (\( \mu_g = 0 \)), exhibiting oscillations in the process.
-In sufficiently large samples, zero conductance at \( \mu_g = 0 \) is expected due to the vanishing density of states at the Dirac point.
-As \( \mu_g \) moves away from the Dirac point, the density of states increases, leading to a corresponding increase in conductance.
-This rise in conductance away from the Dirac point is accompanied by oscillations, which can be attributed to Fabry-P\'erot interference of plane-wave modes within graphene~\cite{soori22car,suri21,soori2021}.
-The valley polarization efficiency shoots up to large values near $\mu_g=0$, but at these values, the conductance through graphene is very small making valley polarization not of much importance.
+We next examine how $G_g$ and $\eta$ vary with the graphene chemical potential $\mu_g$ [Fig.~\ref{fig:mug}].
+As $\mu_g \to 0$ (Dirac point), $G_g$ drops to zero, accompanied by oscillations.
+This vanishing conductance arises from the low density of states near the Dirac point.
+Moving away from $\mu_g = 0$, the increasing density of states enhances $G_g$, with oscillations due to Fabry-P\'erot interference of plane-wave modes~\cite{soori22car,suri21,soori2021}.
+The valley polarization efficiency $\eta$ peaks near $\mu_g = 0$, but since $G_g$ is close to zero there, the polarization is of limited practical relevance.

-{\it Disorder .-} We introduce on-site disorder in the graphene region, where the disorder potential is randomly distributed within the range \([-w/2, w/2]\).
+{\it Disorder in graphene .-} We introduce on-site disorder in the graphene region, where the disorder potential is randomly distributed within the range \([-w/2, w/2]\).
 The resulting conductance and valley polarization efficiency are plotted in Fig.~\ref{fig:w}.
-We observe that the conductance increases with disorder strength for \( \mu_g = 0.2~\text{eV} \) and \( \mu_g = 0.5~\text{eV} \) [see Fig.~\ref{fig:w}(a,c)].
+We observe that the conductance increases with disorder strength for \( \mu_g = 0.5~\text{eV} \) and \( \mu_g = 0.2~\text{eV} \) [see Fig.~\ref{fig:w}(a,c)].
 This behavior can be attributed to the low density of states near the charge neutrality point in graphene--introducing disorder enhances the density of states, thereby increasing conductance.
 However, valley polarization is suppressed by disorder [see Fig.~\ref{fig:w}(b,d)], as impurity scattering leads to mixing between states from the two valleys, reducing the extent of valley polarization.

+{\it Imperfect armchair edges and interface roughness .-} In realistic experimental setups, the graphene--metal interface is unlikely to be perfectly smooth.
+We model this interface roughness by introducing non-uniform hopping strengths between graphene and the normal metal.
+Additionally, imperfections in the armchair edges of graphene are expected and can be captured by introducing on-site disorder near these edges over a finite width along the transverse direction.